Megus/chipnomad-tracker/docs/manual.md

 ## Introduction

 ChipNomad is a multi-platform tracker designed for creating chiptune music.
 It features a compact 40x20 character interface inspired by LSDJ and M8 Tracker, making it perfect for portable devices with physical controls.
-ChipNomad will support multiple chips, but currently it supports only AY-3-8910/YM2149F chips.
+ChipNomad currently supports only AY-3-8910/YM2149F chips with more chips coming in the future.

+### Common controls

+If you're familiar with LSDJ or M8, you can expect most shortcuts to work the same in ChipNomad.

+Navigation:
+- Move cursor: LEFT, RIGHT, UP, DOWN
+- Screen navigation: Hold SELECT + \[LEFT, RIGHT, UP, DOWN\]
+- Jump 16 rows/positions: Hold B + \[UP or DOWN\]
+- Jump between tracks: Hold B + \[LEFT or RIGHT\]

+Editing:
+- Change value (fine): Hold A + \[LEFT or RIGHT\]
+- Change value (coarse): Hold A + \[UP or DOWN\]
+- Cut value: B + A
+- Insert/Enter value: A
+- Create new item: Double-tap A

+Selection and Clipboard:
+- Enter selection mode: SELECT + B
+- Copy selection: B
+- Cut selection: B + A
+- Paste: SELECT + A
+- Multi-edit: A + \[LEFT, RIGHT, UP, DOWN\]

+Playback:
+- Play from cursor: START
+- Play all tracks (outside Song screen): SELECT + START
+- Stop playback: START (while playing)

+System:
+- Quit ChipNomad: MENU + X (on consoles)

+Control mapping on desktop:
+- D-Pad - Cursor keys
+- SELECT - Left Shift
+- START - Space
+- A - X
+- B - Z

 ## Project Structure

+The core UI concept and song structure is the same as in LSDJ or M8 Tracker: multiple screens, each screen is dedicated to a single function.
+All screens, except for the Song, don't have any scrolling content, so the length of chains, phrases, and tables is naturally limited to 16.

 A ChipNomad song is organized in a hierarchical structure.
 The lowest level of the hierarchy is a **Phrase**.
 Phrase is a sequence of 16 tracker rows for one track.
 Phrases are grouped into **Chains**.
 A chain can have up to 16 phrases.
 You can re-use phrases across multiple chains.
 Chains are sequenced in a **Song**.